-A CAUTION: Do not remove the data plates attached to the heater base assembly.
-The data plates contain important warranty and safety information.
+CAUTION: Do not remove the data plates from the grate assembly.
+The data plates contain important product information warranty and safety information.

-Remove logs and heater base assembly from carton.

-Note: Do not pick up heater base assembly by burners.
+Remove logs and heater base assembly from carton Note: Do not pick up heater base assembly by the burner.
 This could damage heater.
 Always handle base assembly by grate.